Ready to take your first shots on the rifle?

 Frequently Asked Questions

-How do you achieve a proper cheek weld on an AR-15?
+How do you achieve a proper cheek weld on a rifle?

-To achieve a proper cheek weld, firmly place the buttstock into your shoulder pocket.
-Roll your shoulder forward slightly and bring your cheek down to rest consistently on the stock, aligning your eye with the sights.
+Place the buttstock firmly into your shoulder pocket.
+Roll your shoulder forward slightly and bring your cheek down to rest on the stock.
+Your eye should be aligned with the optic's center for a consistent sight picture.

-What is the correct stance for shooting an AR-15 for beginners?
+What is the recommended stance for shooting a rifle?

-A staggered stance is recommended.
-Face the target with your non-dominant foot forward (e.g., left foot forward for right-handed shooters) and your dominant foot back, providing a stable base.
+A staggered stance is recommended for stability.
+Face the target with your non-dominant foot forward and your dominant foot back, creating a solid base.
+This allows for better balance and recoil management.

-What is the most important safety rule when learning to shoot a rifle?
+What safety protocols should be followed when learning to shoot a rifle?

 Related News